co-cddo/pythagoras-in-the-ai-world/readme.md

 case, if an operation that required multiple iteration of the query, the time would make a serious impact to the performance of that operation.

+It is also possible that the choice of language may influence the process used to determine the result and this choice of process may not be the most efficient.

 There could also be a financial cost.
 AI are usually provided via a hosted service that maybe free for occasional